rsoussan/astrobee/tools/localization_analysis/readme.md

 ## `make_groundtruth`
 Creates a groundtruth map and bagfile containing groundtruth poses for a provided bagfile.

-## `make_map`
-Creates a map for a provided bagfile, optionally merged with an existing map as well.

 ## `parameter_sweep`
 Runs a parameter sweep for the graph localizer on a bagfile and plots the results.